Reservations and Registration

-Reservations: No, but the campground fills early most mornings from spring through fall.
+No reservations are available; the campground operates on a first-come, first-served basis and fills early most mornings from spring through fall. $5/person per night

-Parking: Parking is available adjacent to the campground.
+Parking is available adjacent to the campground (it's a very short walk to the campsites).
 A parking permit is required from spring through fall.
 You will receive a free parking permit upon registering.
-Sleeping in vehicles is not permitted.

 Groceries: Nearby (Yosemite Lodge, Yosemite Village)

-Each campsite contains a fire pit (no grill), picnic table, and four shared food lockers [33"(D)x45"(W)x18"(H)], and is near a bathroom with potable water and flushing toilets.
+Each campsite contains a fire pit (no grill), picnic table, and four shared food lockers [33"(D)x45"(W)x18"(H)], and is near a bathroom with drinking water and flushing toilets.

 Camp 4 is listed on the National Register of Historic Places because of its nationally significant role in the development of rock climbing as a sport.